 The Alliance covers Non-Emergency Medical Transportation (NEMT) as specified in the California Code of Regulations, Title 22, Section 51323.
-Such transportation is approved when the member has a medical condition that prevents him or her from traveling by another form of conveyance without jeopardizing the member's health.
+Such transportation is approved when the member has a medical condition that prevents them from traveling by another form of conveyance without jeopardizing the member's health.

-NEMT will be authorized for the transfer of a member from a hospital to another hospital or facility, or facility to home provided that the transport is medically necessary, has been requested by an Alliance provider, and has been authorized in advance by the Alliance.
+Transfer of a member from a hospital or facility to another hospital or facility through NEMT that is determined to be medically necessary by the treating practitioner, authorization is not required by the Alliance.
+NEMT for a member discharge to home or to any medical appointments requires authorization from the Alliance.
 When possible, we require advance notice of five days for all NEMT requests.
 Specifically, the following types of transport will be allowed:

-- The member is being moved either to a higher or lower level of care.
-Please note that the transfer from one level of care to the same level of care at another facility will not be authorized if the requesting facility is able to meet the member's medical needs. - The member requires transportation from his/her home to a medically necessary medical appointment for services covered by the Alliance.
+- The member is being moved either to a higher or lower level of care. - The member requires transportation from their home to a medically necessary medical appointment for services covered by the Alliance.

-The Alliance does not cover public transportation such as airplane, passenger car, taxicab or other forms of public conveyance.
+The Alliance does not cover public transportation such as airplane, passenger car, taxicab or other forms of public conveyance under NEMT.
 Selection of an appropriate transportation service will take the following into account: